annameliksetian/annameliksetian.github.io/index.md

 I participated in the implementation of the research project "How language experience impacts cognitive control" supported by a grant awarded to Penn State University, USA, and Polish National Science Center, Poland.
 I performed the duties of a research assistant and interacted with the study participants during the experimental sessions.

-*Affiliation: Jagiellonian University, Cracow, Poland*
+*Affiliation: Jagiellonian University, Kraków, Poland*

 **PI: Structural features of children's narratives and their connection to dialectic thinking in senior preschoolers** (Sept 2013 - June 2017).